 This isn't a test, although we do reference our reviews where relevant.
 This is simply an overview of the range to tell you what's what and help you decide what's most suitable for you.

-Fulcrum has dirt riding in mind with the disc-brake version of the Racing 7.
+Fulcrum has dirt riding in mind with the disc-brake Racing 7.
 It boasts rims with a 19mm internal width to work with tyres up to 62mm wide, and hubs that can be easily adapted to work with the various quick-release and through-axle standards.

-Because the rims are shallower than the regular Racing 7's the claimed weight ends up slightly lower at 1,740g.
-That said, Fulcrum still lists a non-disc Racing 7, but we've been unable to find a dealer that has them in stock.
+Because the rims are shallower than the original, discontinued Racing 7s the claimed weight ends up slightly lower at 1,740g.

 The 2Way-Fit designation indicates that the Racing 7 DB works with tubeless tyres, but there's a catch: Fulcrum says only Schwalbe Pro One and G-One tyres should be used with any of its 2Way-Fit (Road) wheels.
 They're great tyres, but Fulcrum really needs to tweak the design for greater flexibility.